Haitian National Truth and Justice Commission: Update

-Many of the victims are still waiting for justice for the terrors they endured during the coup etat of 1991–1994, but a few important trials were held, specifically ones involving the Raboteau and the Carrefour-Feuillles killings.
-The case regarding the Raboteau, ended in November 2000 and as many as fifty accused perpetrators were convicted.
-This included everybody in the military high command and the leaders of the paramilitary FRAPH (Front Revolutionaire pour l'Avancement et le Progres Haitiens) On May 3, 2005, the Supreme Court of Haiti opposed the verdicts given to fifteen of the former members of the FRAPH,. none of whom were imprisoned at the time.
+Many of the victims are still waiting for justice for the terrors they endured during the coup d'état of 1991–1994, but a few important trials were held, specifically ones involving the Raboteau massacre and the Carrefour-Feuilles killings.
+The case regarding Raboteau ended in November 2000 and as many as fifty accused perpetrators were convicted.
+This included everybody in the military high command and the leaders of the paramilitary Front pour l'Avancement et le Progrès Haïtien (FRAPH).
+On May 3, 2005, the Supreme Court overturned the verdicts given to fifteen of the former members of the FRAPH, none of whom were imprisoned at the time.

-The testimonies the commission based its findings on would have been more structured if the commission was able to gain access to the U.S government information regarding the FRAPH.
+The testimonies the commission based its findings on would have been more structured if the commission had been able to gain access to the U.S. government information regarding the FRAPH.
 Without this information from the United States, the testimonies lacked the quality needed for them to hold their ground.
 The United States documents concerning the FRAPH were finally returned to Haiti in early 2000, which was one of the final priorities of the Clinton Administration.